Unison (song): Music video

-The music video for "Unison" was made for the single mix with rap by Frankie Fudge and released in July 1990.
+The music video for "Unison" was created for the single mix with rap by Frankie Fudge and released in July 1990.
 It was directed by Robin Miller.
-The person who appears in the video rapping, is not Fudge.
-The music video was later included on the Unison VHS.
+The person shown rapping in the video is not Fudge.
+The video was later included on the Unison VHS.

 Live performances

-Dion performed "Unison" on a few Canadian television shows in 1990.
-She also sang it during her Unison Tour, Celine Dion in Concert, The Colour of My Love Tour, and also in the closing concert dubbed "Millenium Concert" of her Let's Talk About Love World Tour.
-It was also performed as part of a medley with contestants of Star Académie in 2009.
-It was also a part of a medley in her 2018 tour and the final year of her Las Vegas residency show, Celine.
+Dion performed "Unison" on several Canadian television programs in 1990.
+She also included it in her Unison Tour, Celine Dion in Concert, and The Colour of My Love Tour.
+The song appeared in the closing "Millenium Concert" of her Let's Talk About Love World Tour.
+It was performed as part of a medley with contestants from Star Académie in 2009, and later in a medley during her 2018 tour and the final year of her Las Vegas residency show, Celine.

 Awards and accolades

 At the Juno Awards of 1991, "Unison" (mainstream / extended mix) was nominated for the Juno Award for Dance Recording of the Year but lost to "Don't Wanna Fall in Love" (knife feel good mix) by Jane Child.
 It was also voted the song of 1990 in Quebec (ahead of Madonna's "Vogue") on the NRJ radio network's Le choix du Québec.
-Arguably, the success of the remix was the springboard Sony Music Canada needed to garner the attention of its US parent company, leading to Dion's release in the US market.
+The success of the remix arguably helped Sony Music Canada attract the attention of its US parent company, contributing to Dion's introduction to the US market.